nodef/uuid4.c/README.md

 # UUID4

-A drop-in two files library to generate version 4 UUIDs.
+A drop-in two files library to generate version 4 UUIDs, by [Grégory Pakosz](https://api.github.com/users/gpakosz).

 ⚠ The underlying PRNG is SplitMix which makes UUIDs produced by this library trivially predictable.
 But if you're willing to generate secure "tokens", that's